techworkersco/techworkersco.github.io/call-for-submissions.md

 1. Then, we’ll help you get a first draft together, usually in a phone call.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
 1. Depending on the story and strategy, we’ll move it fast or to give it more time.
 1. Finally, we publish the piece!
-Our newsletters currently comes out every other Friday.
+Our newsletter currently comes out every other Friday.

 ### More ways to contribute